rohanmandrekar/starter-academic/content/post/Cifar-10-Cnn/index.md

 ### Model 3:

 #### Test Accuracy : 46% ; Training Accuracy : not calculated ; Loss : 1.511
 In my next attempt I tried to make the model more complex by adding another fully connected layer.
-A fully connected layer multiplies the input by a weight matrix and then adds a bias vector. [_Source_](https://www.mathworks.com/help/deeplearning/ref/nnet.cnn.layer.fullyconnectedlayer.html#:~:text=A%20fully%20connected%20layer%20multiplies%20the%20input%20by,to%20all%20the%20neurons%20in%20the%20previous%20layer.)

 **Model before modifications :**
 ```python